eholmbeck/ObsTools/README.md

   - `timezonefinder`
   - `pytz`

-Then call the code with:
+Then call the planner with:
   `obs = Plan(site='lco', year=2023, month=1, day=28, targets=targets, exptimes=exptimes)`.

-There is an example file included to show you how it works!
+There is an example file included to show you how it works.
+Just call `python example.py`!

 **Disclaimer:** I haven't yet coded this to be a nice Python package, so you may have to contend with relative/full paths.